nicksessa/Paladin-react/README.md

 I still maintain that I really know next to nothing about this stuff in particular and life in general :-)

+## Summary

+In summation, I learned a few things about React but have a LONG way to go.
+Taking a non-React application and converting it to React was extremely painful.
+It's not the fact that I started with one application and went to React, but it's going from one way of thinking about programming and then completely changing it by going to another.
+But I see the use of it and understand the need.
+It'll take me some time to wrap my head around the concepts.

+I totally do not get routing (APIs).
+I see a lot of work ahead of me in this department.

+I greatly enjoyed creating the game logic and if that was all I had to do, I would have been ectatic!

+I still do not quite understand GitHub and was thankful for being a team of one on this project and not having to worry about stepping on other people's toes.